Use ribbon charts in Power BI

 When you create a ribbon chart, you have formatting options available in the Format section of the Visualizations pane.
 The formatting options for ribbon charts are similar to those for a stacked column chart, with additional formatting options that are specific to the ribbons.

-These formatting options for ribbon charts let you adjust the following:
+These formatting options for ribbon charts let you make adjustments.

 - Spacing lets you adjust how much space appears between ribbons.
 The number is the percentage of the column's maximum height.

 - Match series color allows you to match the color of the ribbons with the series color.
-When off, ribbons are gray.
+When set to off, ribbons are gray.

 - Transparency specifies how transparent the ribbons are, with the default set to 30.